peoplesoftninja/LinuxStudy/fundamentals.md

 ```
 The above will store the user name in the variable `USERNAME`

-## Hardware

-To get processor information `prtconf`

-Memory Usage

-`nmon` followed by `m` for total memory

-`nmon` followed by `t` followed by `4` for memory per process

-## Process

-A set of instructions loaded in the memory

-`ps` ran by itself will show processes in the current shell

-`ps -u user` will show the processes under that user

-`ps -e` shows all processes by all users

-`ps -ef` will show the above but also the path from where the command is running.
-This is taken from `/proc` directory

-# System Logging

-`/var/log` is where all major logs are.
-You need root access for this. `boot.log` has information when the user logs in. `messages.log` will have information about what is happening. `secure.log` has any IDM change

 # Networking

 Each computer, Ipad, Phone have a unique number called macnumber/physical address.
 In Windows you can get this by typing `getmac` in cmd.
 For linux it is `ifconfig -a` .
 For AIX it is `netstat -ia`